Four risks to your home, and how to combat them

 Are you a parent?
 Perhaps you’re just clumsy or unlucky?
 Either way, accidental damage happens.
 From a wayward ball smashing a window to DIY accidents, the list of potential scenarios is almost endless.

-Hiring professionals to do renovations and keeping an eye on your kids can help, but including the accidental damage option with your Home insurance or choosing a Home Prestige policy is a smart move.
+Hiring professionals to do renovations and keeping an eye on your kids can help, but including the accidental damage option with your home insurance is a smart move.